-All existing members of the HFPA must resign and can reapply for membership under the new criteria after one year.
+- All existing members of HFPA must resign and can reapply for membership under the new criteria after one year.

 - The applicant must be registered with the Motion Picture Association in the international directory for at least one year prior to their application.